top of page

 The Nail of Jahel

 The Nail of Jahel tells the story of some Old Testament heroines.
 The title heroine Jahel appears in the book of Judges, and she saves her nation by killing the captain of the enemy troops.
 All the women presented in this book are admirable examples for girls in our time due to their unwavering trust in God and in their bravery in His service.
-It also serves well in teaching Bible history.

 The Cold Heart